Showing all 8 results

 They are produced by farmers drawn from across the length and breadth of the Rwenzori mountain ranges.

-We aim to achieve great value for our small holder farmers who are the key stakeholders.
+We source and trade these coffees with the aim of ensuring great value for small holder farmers who are the key stakeholders.

 The strength and cohesion of our network has enabled us to partner and work successfully with an MFI (Micro Finance Institution) which provides affordable unsecured credit to all the farmers most of whom are unbanked.
 Lack of credit for coffee farmers leaves them vulnerable and susceptible to manipulation.